ufoscout/Modular_Monolith_POC/README.md

 1.  **frontend**: it contains the code of the frontend.
 It is built with nodejs.
 This module has no external java dependencies.
 It does not depend on other modules.
 The idea is that this module can be developed by a dedicated team with specific JavaScript expertise.
 The needed data is obtained through their REST endpoints exposed by the other two modules.
 1.  **build**: this module imports currency, exchangeRate and frontend and packages them in a single deployable artifact.

 In conclusion, the three modules “common”, “currency” and “exchangeRate” contain the business logic of the server part; the “frontend” module contains the web client code and, finally, the “build” module collects all the needed dependencies (i.e. common, currency, exchangeRate and frontend) and package all of them in a single deployable artifact.
-This artifact is a runnable jar file with an embedded Tomcat servlet container that can be started with a simple “java -jar com.currency.build.jar” command.
+This artifact is a runnable jar file with an embedded Tomcat servlet container that can be started with a simple “java -jar com.modular.build.jar” command.

 Even if the frontend is not written in Java, to simplify the packaging and the deployment process, the web resources (e.g. JS, html) are packaged as a jar library and managed as a typical maven dependency.